 Automobile exception: The automobile exception to the Fourth Amendment warrant requirement provides that cops may search a car, or other motor vehicle, without a warrant if they have probable cause to believe that the vehicle contains illegal items.

 Remember, the rule under the Fourth Amendment is that if cops want to search or seize something, then they need to get a warrant.
 However, there are a number of exceptions to that rule, which we just covered above.

 Speak With An Experienced Criminal Defense Attorney

-If you have questions about search warrant requirements or you need an experienced criminal defense attorney to fight the charges against you and protect you throughout the legal process.
+If you have questions about search warrant requirements or you need an experienced criminal defense or drug crimes attorney to fight the charges against you and protect you throughout the legal process.
 The Law Offices of Steven R. Adams, LLC is here to help protect your rights.
 Call (513) 929-9333 today to get the answers you need in your free case evaluation.